-- Accept that the value people bring to organisations is based on their diverse life experiences, their personal journey and the skills they are mastering that AI will not be able to replace.
-AI can and will be able to replace complex decision tree styled processes and this creates space for human creativity, innovation and diversity driven competitive advantages.
+- Accept that the value people bring to organisations is based on their diverse life experiences, their personal journey, and the skills they are mastering – elements that AI (Artificial Intelligence) will not be able to replace.
+AI can and will be able to replace complex decision tree-styled processes, and this creates space for human creativity, innovation, and diversity-driven competitive advantages.

-- Challenge why we are doing things that we have been doing up to now, and if there is a justifiable reason for doing it, challenge if the way we are doing it is future focused.
+- Challenge “why” we are doing the things that we have been doing up until now.
+If there is a justifiable reason for doing it, then to challenge whether the way in which we are doing it is future-focused.

-- Ground all decisions, people and commercial decisions, on good data.
+- Ground all decisions, namely, people and commercial decisions, on good data.